The eikonal spin-dependent Odderon and gluon Sivers function of a proton, and its small-$x$ evolution: Introduction

 In this paper we determine the eikonal spin dependent Odderon and the associated gluon Sivers function from an effective three-quark light-cone wave function (LCwf) of the proton, whose analytical form is given in appendix~\ref{sec:LCwf-qqq}.
-In the helicity basis we can appreciate the transversely polarized proton matrix element in terms of the helicity flips between the incoming and the outgoing proton states.
-Even though the eikonal color current operator $J^{+a} J^{+b} J^{+c}$, sourcing the small-$x$ gluon fields in the Odderon, conserves the individual quark helicities, the proton helicity flip is ensured by the quark orbital angular momentum \cite{Pasquini:2008ax}, leading to an overlap of the proton wave functions differing by one unit of orbital angular momentum.
+In the helicity basis we can interpret the transversely polarized proton matrix element as involving helicity flips between the incoming and the outgoing proton states.
+Even though the eikonal color current operator $J^{+a} J^{+b} J^{+c}$, sourcing the small-$x$ gluon fields in the Odderon, conserves the helicities of the individual quarks, a proton helicity flip is made possible by the quark orbital angular momentum \cite{Pasquini:2008ax} which generates an overlap of proton wave functions differing by one unit of orbital angular momentum.
+The possibility of a proton helicity flip in scattering with Odderon exchange has been realized a long time ago~\cite{Ryskin:1987ya,Zakharov:1989bh} albeit the corresponding matrix element vanishes in the non-relativistic quark model.
+Also, the connection to the Sivers function is more recent~\cite{Boer:2015pni,Zhou:2013gsa,Yao:2018vcg,Boussarie:2019vmk}.

 Our empirical knowledge of the proton suggests that the three quark LCwf should provide an adequate model for the partonic structure of the proton for moderately small $x\sim 0.1$, and transverse momenta up to $k_\perp \sim 1$~GeV.
 To assess the accuracy of this approach, we confront the Dirac and Pauli electromagnetic form factors obtained in this model with up to date data in appendix~\ref{sec:Dirac-Pauli-FF}.
 We then employ the eikonal Odderon derived from the non-perturbative LC quark model wave function as initial condition for QCD evolution to smaller $x$.
 That is, we solve the small-$x$ dipole evolution equation~\cite{Mueller:1993rr} from this initial condition to determine the gluon Sivers function and the anomalous dimension associated with its transverse momentum dependence.

 So far, the only model for the eikonal spin-dependent Odderon available in the literature was constructed by Zhou~\cite{Zhou:2013gsa} within the framework of an extended McLerran-Venugopalan model with cubic Casimir~\cite{Jeon:2005cf}.
 In that model the random static sources for the soft gluon fields are assumed to reside in a high-dimensional representation of color-SU(3), and therefore also in a high-dimensional representation of spin-SU(2).
 Here, we construct a model where these sources are in the fundamental representations of both color-SU(3) and spin-SU(2).